mmc-group/dataset-spinodoids-and-bones-elastic-stiffness/README.md

 </br>

 ## Citation
 If you use this data, please cite the publication: W. Deng, S. Kumar, A. Vallone, D.M.
 Kochmann, and J.R.
-Greer,  "**AI-Enabled Materials Design of Non-periodic 3D Architectures with Predictable Direction-dependent Elastic Properties**", Advanced Materials, TBD, DOI: TBD.
+Greer,  "**AI-Enabled Materials Design of Non-periodic 3D Architectures with Predictable Direction-dependent Elastic Properties**", Advanced Materials, 2308149 (2024), DOI: 10.1002/adma.202308149

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]